Defunct UK Electrotechnical Surplus Dealers

 Can you help?

-Official Disposal Contractors
+UK Official Government Disposal Contractors

-Defence Equipment Sales Authority Central agency for disposal
+Defence Equipment Sales Authority Central

 Brightwells